jsnhall/jasonhall.io/content/blog/10-things-i-want-to-improve-learn-in-2019.md

 ## 5. Serverless Computing

-I've recently came across the idea of serverless computing and it sounds amazing!
+I've recently come across the idea of serverless computing and it sounds amazing!
 Serverless allows you to build and run applications and services without thinking about servers.
 This gives more control to us front-end developers so we can worry less about managing and operating servers or runtimes and more about the core product.

 **Resources**